Where

 4.30pm

-Time to move onto your accommodation for the night, the Royal Mail Hotel – a 45-minute drive away.
-Check in and freshen up for dinner.
+Having worked up an appetite, it's time to move onto your accommodation for the night.
+Check in at the Royal Mail Hotel – a 45-minute drive away – and freshen up for dinner.

 7.00pm

-Choose from the Royal Mail's two renowned restaurants: Wickens is the property's most prestigious offering, a two-hatted fine-diner that offers five- and eight-course degustation menus paired with wines from the 28,000-bottle strong cellar.
-Parker Street Project Wine Bar is a more low-key affair, with an à la carte menu that centres around share plates and snacks.
-Almost 80 per cent of the food on both restaurant menus is grown onsite in the enormous kitchen garden.
-The restaurant also raises its own beef and lamb.
+Choose from the Royal Mail's two renowned restaurants: the prestigious Wickens, a two-hatted fine-diner, which offers five- and eight-course degustation menus paired with wines from the 28,000-bottle strong cellar.
+Or Parker Street Project, a more low-key affair with an à la carte menu of share plates and snacks.
+Both restaurants feature fresh produce from the hotel's enormous kitchen garden, and their own beef and lamb.

 9.00pm